Our Mission & Philosophy

 About the Arnow Institute of Safety Science

-Rather than focusing on blame, the Institute emphasizes systems, processes, and continuous improvement.
-When systems fail, people are put in a position to fail.
-When systems improve, so do outcomes.
+Rather than focusing on blame, the Institute emphasizes systems, processes, organizational learning, and continuous improvement.
+When systems fail, people are often placed in a position to fail.
+When systems improve, safety, reliability, and operational outcomes improve as well.

 Our Mission statement is to contribute to the advancement of safety science through research, professional development, and practical application in the workplace.